scivision/mumps/Readme_Windows.md

 ```

 Observe that Intel oneAPI Base Toolkit MKL LAPACK and Intel oneAPI HPC toolkit SCALAPACK are used.
-Do not try to build Lapack and Scalapack with oneAPI, the build will fail.
+Do not try to build LAPACK and ScaLAPACK with oneAPI, the build will fail.

 Build by: